State and Federal Grand Jury and Pre-indictment Defense

 Whenever a defense attorney gets the chance to represent a client prior to a grand jury's return of an indictment, the client stands to benefit in many ways.
 The best result is to convince the government not to pursue charges at all, but more often, a defense lawyer experienced with grand jury investigations can influence the pre-indictment proceedings to the client's advantage.
 Effective intervention at the grand jury stage can mean that the most serious potential charges are never returned against you.

-For a free consultation about the best ways to protect your interests during the grand jury phase of a criminal investigation, contact the Cincinnati law firm of Michael K. Allen & Associates.
+For a consultation about the best ways to protect your interests during the grand jury phase of a criminal investigation, contact the Cincinnati law firm of Michael K. Allen & Associates.
 As the former Hamilton County Prosecuting Attorney, Mike Allen knows how prosecutors work with investigators to develop cases in the pre-indictment phase, and knows how potential defendants can help or hurt themselves while the grand jury considers the preliminary evidence.

 Virtually all major federal prosecutions and most Ohio felony criminal cases are charged by grand jury indictment.
 That means that the government's attorneys present evidence from an ongoing criminal investigation to a grand jury that then decides whether to return formal charges against one or more defendants in the form of an indictment.
 Although you cannot be represented by a lawyer in the grand jury room, your counsel can achieve a great deal to protect your interests in such ways as the following: